-This particular preset uses a type of projection called Linear Perspective (Isometric and Fisheye projections are also available as different presets).
-It generates a set of rulers that connect your current pen position to fixed vanishing points.
-Your lines then snap to these rulers when you draw, helping you quickly construct perspective-correct objects in your scene.
+This particular ruler uses a type of projection called Linear Perspective (Isometric and Fisheye projections are also available as different rulers).
+It generates a set of guide lines that connect your current pen position to fixed vanishing points.
+Your lines then snap to these guides when you draw, helping you quickly construct perspective-correct objects in your scene.
 You have complete control over the camera setup, and can easily rotate the vanishing lines in 3D to draw objects in any orientation.

 If you open the Ruler - Perspective preset's Rulers section (by clicking on the little arrow icon), you'll see several configurable parameters.
 This section will explain what these parameters do, and how to choose appropriate values for your perspective drawings.

-If you are using LNP with a version of Photoshop older than CS3, or with any other art application, you must set this parameter to match its value when you zoom in or out.
+If you are using LNP with a version of Photoshop older than CS3, or with any other art application, you must set this parameter to match the value of your canvas zoom after you zoom in or out.
 You then need to realign the ruler or the perspective lines will no longer align with your scene.
-It's also recommended to draw a mark under the view center point in a separate layer, so that you can quickly realign it with the view center when needed.
+The easiest way to do this is to draw a mark under the view center point in a separate layer, so that you can quickly realign it with the view center when needed.

-While automatic zoom tracking is currently not possible, you can enable the Settings/Spacebar Pan Offsets Ruler Centers menu to keep your center aligned while you pan your canvas (in Photoshop, be sure to uncheck Enable Flick Panning in the general preferences tab).
+For apps where automatic tracking is not possible, you can at least enable the Settings/Spacebar Pan Offsets Ruler Centers menu to keep your center aligned while you pan your canvas (in Photoshop, be sure to uncheck Enable Flick Panning in the general preferences tab).

 This is the first parameter you should adjust when setting up for a new perspective scene.
 It defines the radius (in screen-space pixels) of the circle which is the intersection of the cone of vision with the image plane.
 You should set this parameter so that the view circle covers most of your canvas at 100% zoom.

 The center of this circle is the intersection of the direction of view (or line of sight) with the image plane.
-It can be moved by dragging the little overlay circle graphic, or by using a keyboard shortcut.
+It can be moved by dragging the little overlay control point, or by using a keyboard shortcut.